mweissman97/cleistogamy_biogeography/README.md

 * [Kew Plants of the World Online](https://powo.science.kew.org/): known native ranges of plant species
 * [WWF Terrestrial Ecoregions of the World](https://www.worldwildlife.org/publications/terrestrial-ecoregions-of-the-world): ecoregion and biome data
 * [WorldCLim2](https://www.worldclim.com/version2): bioclimatic data (e.g. temperature and precipitation)
+* [PRISM](https://prism.oregonstate.edu/recent/): annual daily mean precipitation and temperature for the USA from 1982 - 2022.

 ### Constructing and analyzing biogeographic dataset in R <a name="r-biogeo"></a>
 Data files: